lucari/Coal-Hopper/README.md

 # Coal-Hopper
 This is an Arduino based stepper motor controller for a model railway coal-hopper.

+Note.
 The board and software has been updated as more requirements were uncovered.
 The original files can be found under the V1 folder

+The design is based around an Arduino Nano and a TMC2209 Silent Stepper motor controller.
+There are 6 general I/O pins that are used for the home & optional away microswitches, trigger input, busy output, Train detection and Conveyor control.
+Trimmers are used to set the speed of the hopper, length or travel (if not using Away switch) and delay time at the Away position before moving home.

+The end-stop switches can be Normally-Open or Normally Closed types and set by confuration variables in the software.

 When triggered, the stepper motor will move the hopper to the Away position.
 After a delay (when the hopper is emptied), the hopper will move back to the Home position.

-The design is based around an Arduino Nano and TMC2209 Silent Stepper motor controller.
-There are connection for end-stop switches, but only the Home switch is required.
-There are trigger input and busy output connections protected by opto-couplers.
-These can be removed if required and direct connections used instead (i.e relay / switch for input).
-Trimmers can be used to set the speed of the hopper, length or travel (if not using Away switch) and delay time at the Away position before moving home.

-The end-stop switches can be Normally-Open or Normally Closed types and set by installing a jumper on the appropriate header.
-For Normally Open types, these can actually be left off but the board has space for the jumpers.
+During this time, the busy output is lowered to disable track power in the unloading section through a relay.

+When a train is detected (reed switch), the conveyor motor, via a relay board, is turned on for a period of time.

-The Arduino can also be powered through the Motor supply.
+The Arduino can be powered through the Motor supply.
 There is a jumper provided so this can be isolated if the Arduino is connected by its USB port to a PC.
-Its stops strange things happening.
+It stops strange things happening.

 ## Arduino Code
 The code is held under the Arduino folder.
 Any changes to the connections can be made at the top of the file.
 The code is written 'long-hand' to make it readable and maintainable.